Gonzalez & Waddington – Attorneys at Law

 Article 119a of the Uniform Code of Military Justice (UCMJ) addresses the serious crime of intentionally killing an unborn child.
 This statute provides specific legal provisions to protect unborn children and holds individuals accountable for criminal actions that result in the death of a fetus.
 Any member of the Armed Forces who is found to have caused the death of an unborn child through a willful act can face severe legal consequences under military law.

 For servicemembers accused or suspected of violating Article 119a, the situation can be overwhelming and fraught with legal complexities.
-It is of utmost importance to understand the gravity of these charges and their serious repercussions, including court-martial, imprisonment, dishonorable discharge, and more.
+It is important to understand the gravity of these charges and their serious repercussions, including court-martial, imprisonment, dishonorable discharge, and more.

 Speak with Our Court Martial Lawyers to Discuss Your Options